WeisongZhao/PANELM/README.md

 ## Declaration
 This repository contains the Maltab source code for <b>PANEL</b> .

-If you are not a Matlab user, you can have a try on the imagej version of PANEL: [PANELJ](https://github.com/WeisongZhao/PANELJ).

 Here is an example dataset [HDSMLM_20nmpixel_background_15.tif](https://github.com/WeisongZhao/PANELM/releases/download/v0.3.0/HDSMLM_20nmpixel_background_15.tif) and [its wide-field image](https://github.com/WeisongZhao/PANELM/releases/download/v0.3.0/HDWF.tif).